-- 2021 8 Four WIWAG meeting were held in 2021.
-Meetings included operational updates, and presentations.
-Feb 11, 2021: LiDAR and its Innovative Uses - Brad Bayley Logging Waste and its Relationship to Downed Woody Debris - Francois Warren Net Carbon Update: The Influence of Fire and Debris Burning - Erin Badesso April 8, 2021: Dedicated to sharing the Detailed 2020 Indicator Results by Erin Badesso June 10, 2021 Partitions and Cut Control - Mike Davis TFL 44 Management Plan #6 Timber Supply Information Overview - Ye Huang Nov 18, 2021: Huu-ay-aht Integrated Resource Management Plan - Marina Rayner &amp; Duane Nookemus CSA Carbon Indicator - Marie-Eve Leclerc Υ n/a 2020 4 Four WIWAG meeting were held in 2020.
-Meetings included operational updates, and presentations.
-The January 9, 2020 meeting focused on the amount of oldgrowth in coastal British Columbia, WFP tenures, and the Defined Forest Area (TFL 44) as presented by WFP staff Shannon Janzen, John Deal, and Erin Badesso.
-The results of an External Audit to the Standard were also shared.
-The May 28, 2020 meeting was dedicated to sharing the Detailed Indicator Results by Erin Badesso The September 15, 2020 was convened with all Public Advisory Groups (PAGs) across WFP.
-Dr. John Innes, Dean of UBC's Faculty of Forest, shared key messages from a report he co-authored titled: The State of British Columbia's Forests: A Global Comparison.
+Faculty of Forest, shared key messages from a report he co- authored titled: The State of British Columbia's Forests: A Global Comparison.
 The November 12, 2020 meeting had presentations by four WFP staff members.
 John Deal gave an update on oldgrowth management including information on the Oldgrowth Management Review (Merkel and Gorley), and the Special Tree Protection Regulation.
 Marie-Eve Leclerc presented on carbon and forestry.
 Marissa Hallaway gave an overview of the proposed Pest Management Plan for the DFA.
-Brian Marcus presented proposed adjustments to the Within Stand Retention Indicator to reflect changes to the WFP Retention Silviculture System Standard. Υ n/a 2019 3 Three WIWAG meetings were held in 2019.
+Brian Marcus presented proposed adjustments to the Within Stand Retention Indicator to reflect changes to the WFP Retention Silviculture System Standard.
+2019 3 Three WIWAG meetings were held in 2019.
 Meetings included operational updates, presentations and question/answer periods.
 February 2019, a meeting convened to introduce the creation of the TFL 44 Limited Partnership.
 This is a business relationship involving Western Forest Products Inc. and the Huu-ay-aht First Nations (HFN).
 HFN purchased a 7% interest in the business and management of Tree Farm Licence (TFL) 44.
-Seanna McConnell Y n/a JSA\SEM_Plan\2022 \TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc D 70 of 00 Revised: Page 79 of 98 agement i lan from WFP and Robert Dennis, Derek Peters, and Trevor Cootes from HFN convened a panel to share information and to answer questions about the venture.
-Confirmed in the meeting that CSA certification will continue under the Partnership.
-April 2019, the meeting focused on the Detailed Indicator Results by Erin Badesso, WFP May 2019, Brian Marcus WFP, shared concepts associated with a draft Eagle Nest and Bear Den Standard.
+Seanna McConnell from WFP and Robert Dennis, Derek Peters, and Trevor Cootes from HFN convened a panel to share information and to answer questions about the venture.
+Confirmed in the meeting that CSA certification will continue under the Partnership. Υ n/a April 2019, the meeting focused on the Detailed Indicator Results by Erin Badesso, WFP May 2019, Brian Marcus WFP, shared concepts associated with a draft Eagle Nest and Bear Den Standard.
 John Deal, WFP introduced the Western Stewardship and Conservation Plan and also provided an update on the Marbled Murrelet and Northern Goshawk files.
-Moreover, auditors Jeff Koch and Shawn Ellsworth from PricewaterhouseCoopers were able to meet independently with WIWAG members as part of the periodic third-party audit of the Company's conformance to the CSA Z809 requirements.
-Four WIWAG meetings were held in 2018.
+Moreover, auditors Jeff Koch and Shawn Ellsworth from PricewaterhouseCoopers were able to meet independently with WIWAG members as part of the periodic third-party audit of the Company's conformance to the CSA Z809 requirements. · Four WIWAG meetings were held in 2018.
 Meetings included operational updates, presentations, and question/answer periods.
-February 2018 Will Sloan, WFP Certification Coordinator shared a presentation which compared and contrasted CSA and SFI Certification .
+February 2018 Will Sloan, WFP Certification Coordinator shared a presentation which compared and contrasted CSA and SFI Certification.
 Erin Badesso also shared material on the WFP Big Tree Policy and statistics on Old growth in the DFA.
-April 2018 Annual review of Detailed Indicator Results by Erin Badesso 2018 6 June 2018 Mary Toews, Ecosystems Biologist, South Island Natural Resource District, presents on Marbled Murrelet and Goshawk Implementation Plans.
-Marissa Hallway, WFP Field Planner provides an update on Rare Ecosystems and WFP's Forest Strategy Y n/a November 2018 Molly Hudson, TimberWest, Manager of Stewardship and Engagement presents on the Ecology and Management of Goshawks.
+2018 6 April 2018 Annual review of Detailed Indicator Results by Erin Badesso June 2018 Mary Toews, Ecosystems Biologist, South Island Natural Resource District, presents on Marbled Murrelet and Goshawk Implementation Plans .
+Marissa Hallway, WFP Field Planner provides an update on Rare Ecosystems and WFP's Forest Strategy November 2018 Molly Hudson, TimberWest, Manager of Υ n/a Stewardship and Engagement presents on the Ecology and Management of Goshawks.
 John Deal, Senior Biologist, WFP presents on Goshawk/Marbled Murrelet Management and Policy